< /> < />

 It's important to remember that weight loss usually happens in 2 stages [2].
 In the first 4-6 weeks, your body goes through a rapid weight loss stage, which is often the loss of carb stores, protein, and water weight.

 After that, the maintenance stage begins.
 While this is slower weight loss, this is also when you'll start to see actual body fat loss [3].
+It's essential to approach any diet with realistic expectations and a focus on overall health rather than just rapid results.

 And of course, weight loss is not the only indicator of success; improvements in energy levels, fitness, and overall well-being are also important non-scale victories to consider.